 If your medicine is causing a side effect speak to your doctor or another healthcare professional.

 If you have any questions or concerns about an OTC medicine ask a health care professional.
+Bring in the package or bottle.

 Don't use expired medicines.